fernando-mc/fernandomc.com/content/posts/!draft_public-transit-game-theory.md

 <!--more-->

 Let's imagine someone in the office next door just started and will be taking the same route as I do and rides the same train.
 Let's call him Chazz.
 Chazz doesn't care about public transportation at all.
-He just wants to know if he should bother to pay for his ticket from a perspective of purely rationale self-interest.
+He just wants to know if he should bother to pay for his ticket from a perspective of purely rational self-interest.

-Chazz asks me a series of questions
+Because of this Chazz asks me a few basic questions.

-Exactly three times in x rides
+1. How frequently do I see ticket enforcement?

-The first question
+2. What's the penalty for getting caught riding the train without a ticket?

-1. Outline post
+He also tables the discussion of timing and location that ticket enforcement targets because we happen to ride the same stops consistently.

-2. Write Post
+The answer to the first question is simple:

-3. Upload and add tags and categories
+INCLUDE IMAGE OF ALL MY PASSES HERE

-4. Check publish date and date
+Because I've kept every pass I've ever purchased I know I've ridden the train to and from work exactly 37 times since I moved to Seattle.

-5. Add all the other front matter
+I also know that over the course of all those rides I've been checked by ticket enforcement exactly three times.

-6. Check summary
+Because